LearnOnDemandSystems/docs/guides/idl/idlv3.md

 contract work.

-The guide further assumes that a document-based lab manual already exists and needs to be converted to the IDL format.
+The guide further assumes that a document-based lab manual already exists and needs to be converted to the IDL (legacy) format.

-## Overview of the Integrated Digital Lab (IDL) Platform
+## Overview of the Integrated Digital Lab IDL (legacy) Platform

-The IDL platform integrates the exercises with the virtual machines (VMs) in the lab environment to guide the users in completing the lab.
+The IDL (legacy) platform integrates the exercises with the virtual machines (VMs) in the lab environment to guide the users in completing the lab.
 Although lab users have the option to print and display a separate document containing the lab exercises and tasks, the IDL platform allows